JVPC0D3R/gpt-voice-assistant/README.md

 * In order for the assistant to know if the user wants to perform one action or another, I implemented a 📑 <a href="https://huggingface.co/bert-base-uncased">text classification model</a>, which has to decide if the user input is a chat, a vision query, a google search or a farewell.

 * Also if the user command needs a google search before calling GPT, the assistant has to get arguments to call the SerpAPI.
-In order to do that I used another 🔑 <a href="https://pypi.org/project/rake-nltk/"> keyword extraction model</a>.
+In order to do that I used a 🔑 <a href="https://pypi.org/project/rake-nltk/"> keyword extraction model</a>.
 </p>

 ## 🛹 getting started

 <p align="justify">
-To run the gpt Voice Assistant, you will need to provide an OpenAI API and a SerpAPI key.
-I suggest creating a python file named keys.py to store the API key variable.
+To run the gpt-voice-assistant, you will need to provide an OpenAI API and a SerpAPI key.
+I suggest creating a python file named keys.py to store the API key variables.
 </p>

 ### 📦 installation

-To install and run the GPT Voice Assistant, follow these steps:
+To install and run the gpt-voice-assistant, follow these steps:

 ```
 git clone https://github.com/JVPRUGBIER/gpt-voice-assistant